Back

 The difference lies in:

-Risk: each order involves credit exposure
+Risk: every order involves credit exposure

-Decision: multiple people and processes are involved
+Decisions: multiple people and processes are involved

-Relationship: terms are often individually negotiated
+Relation: terms are often individually negotiated

 What is missing: Built-in B2B payment logic